nanovms/ops-documentation/klibs.md

 * tls - used for radar/ntp and other klibs that require it
 * tun - supports tun devices (eg: vpn gateways)

+Not all of these are available to be included in your config.
+Only the ones found in your ~/.ops/release/klibs folder can be specified.

+Some of these are auto-included as they provide support that is required by certain clouds/hypervisors.
+You should only include a klib if you think you need it.
+The ones that are required for certain functionality will be auto-included by ops.
+For instance if you are deploying to Azure we'll auto-include the cloud_init and tls klibs.

 ## NTP

 The `ntp` klib allows to set the configuration properties to synchronize the unikernel clock with a ntp server.